claudaff/building-ages-zurich/README.md

 This 3D application allows users to explore the city of Zurich and nearby archaeological sites, providing information about the age of the city's buildings.

 The application can be directly opened here [Building Ages Zurich](https://claudaff.github.io/building-ages-zurich/)

+Important: Please create your own Cesium Ion Access Token to be able to use this application outside of this repository.